Innmind/BlackBox/documentation/own_assertions.md

 );
 ```

+!!! note ""
-**Note**: this example proof will fail because generated values are not uuids.
+    This example proof will fail because generated values are not uuids.